 Covers the mystic with a field of mystic force, absorbing damage that the mystic would otherwise take.
 After absorbing 4 points per level, it dissipates.
-The aura does not protect against poison gas and the
+The aura does not protect against poison gas and the like.

+Range: Self only.

+Duration: 1 round per level.

+Magic Resistance: Not applicable.

 Reverse: Dispels auras of the same type if the aura is of lower level than the reversed spell.

+Range: Touch.

+Duration: Instant.